10 Most Famous Paintings in the World

 Here is a list of the 10 most famous paintings in the world.
 Since “famous” is a subjective term, cleverlySMART.com turned to Google to see which paintings have topped search results worldwide over the past five years.

-The 10 most famous paintings of all time!
-Every year millions of dollars are spent by art collectors who want to own the world’s most wanted paintings.
+Here are the 10 most famous paintings of all time!
+Every year millions of Dollars are spent by art collectors who want to own the world’s most wanted paintings.
 However, the most expensive painting is not necessarily the most famous painting.
 The most famous of all these are generally in the hands of the museum, which is very rarely sold, and therefore literally priceless.
 Here we provide the 10 most famous paintings in the world.

 1. Mona Lisa